Leadership

 Chris Eltringham

 Chris began working at Treeline Pass in February of 2022.
-He had previously worked as the director of the Shining Stars program at the Wyckoff YMCA in New Jersey.
-The Shining star program provides various classes such as cooking, fitness, social groups, art, etc. to individuals with special needs.
-Chris received his bachelor’s degree in Special Education from Mount St. Mary’s University and his master’s degree in Applied Behavior Analysis from Caldwell University.
-Chris is a Board-Certified Behavior Analyst that likes to spends most of his free time outdoors on hiking trails with his wife and two dogs, rock climbing, or mountaineering.
+He previously worked as the director of the Shining Stars program at the Wyckoff YMCA in New Jersey.
+The Shining Star program provides various classes such as cooking, fitness, social groups, art, etc. to individuals with special needs.
+Chris received his bachelor’s degree in special education from Mount St. Mary’s University and his master’s degree in Applied Behavior Analysis from Caldwell University.
+He officially passed his board exam to become a BCBA in June of 2022.
+Chris spends most of his free time outdoors on hiking trails with his wife and two dogs, rock climbing, or mountaineering.

 Kathleen Roberts